-Process: Start the activity by writing the vocabulary words for Lesson 1 one at a time and displaying the visual icons, using a document camera and/or interactive unit image/word wall (Lesson 1 word labels and images are provided in Resources, pages 5-7, just following this sample lesson).
+Process: Start the activity by writing the vocabulary words for a new text one at a time and displaying the visual icons, using a document camera and/or interactive unit image/word wall.
 For each word provide a descriptive definition, appropriate for the students' English language proficiency level, using the visual icons.

-Note: Displaying and labeling vocabulary in both English and students' native language will contribute to content and language comprehension.
+Displaying and labeling vocabulary in both English and students' native language will contribute to content and language comprehension.